rdkcentral/firebolt-certification-app/docs/Execution.md

 **Background**:

-FCA extends its capabilities by offering remote accessibility through API access,benefiting users managing test suites or without direct device access.
+FCA extends its capabilities by offering remote accessibility through API access, benefiting users managing test suites or without direct device access.

 **Setup**:
 A pre-requisite for running executions remotely is implementing a PubSub client.